-In 1868 John Wesley Hyatt became the first to inject hot celluloid into a mold, producing billiard balls.
-He and his brother Isaiah patented an injection molding machine that used a plunger in 1872, and the process remained more or less the same until 1946, when James Hendry built the first screw injection molding machine, revolutionizing the plastics industry.
+In 1868, John Wesley Hyatt became the first to inject hot celluloid into a mold, producing billiard balls.
+He and his brother, Isaiah, patented an injection molding machine that used a plunger in 1872.
+The process remained more or less the same until 1946, when James Hendry built the first screw injection molding machine, revolutionizing the plastics industry.
 Roughly 95% of all molding machines now use screws to efficiently heat, mix, and inject plastic into molds.

 Plastic injection molding shops have come a long way.
 Some shops take a job from cradle to grave by building the tool and/or mold and producing the parts as well.
-While other shops simply produce molded parts from a customer-supplied mold.
+Other shops simply produce molded parts from a customer-supplied mold.
 However far your shop takes a job, it’s easier to finish every job according to your shop’s standards if you have ERP software.

 Integrate all your plastic injection molding shop tasks into one software solution